valboz/RTModel/docs/PreliminaryModels.md

 rtm.cleanup_preliminary_models()
 ```

+Preliminary models can be plotted as usual by the [plotmodel](PlotModel.md) module.

 Besides the preliminary models, in this directory you will also find the 'stepchain' files, which contain the full list of steps in the fit leading to the calculated preliminary models.
-These can be visualized by [purposed functions](Animation.md#visualizing-the-step-chain-in-the-parameter-space).
+These can be visualized by additional functions explained in the next page.

 [Go to **Animation of the Fit process**](Animation.md)